phoxwupsh/turto/README.md

 ## Compile

-To compile turto, you will need Rust toolchain and cmake.
+To compile turto, you will need Rust toolchain and CMake.

 ### Rust toolchain